 Alaw Primary, Trealaw Primary, Hafod Primary, Porth Juniors, Ynyshir Primary, Pontygwaith Primary, Cymmer Primary, Darran Park Primary, Maerdy Primary, Cwm Clydach Primary, Bryncethin Primary, Cefn Cribbwr Primary

-From August 2017 Play It Again Sport has been based in Too Good To Waste, a household goods recycling social enterprise in Ynyshir and Treorchy and a founding member of Stronger Rhondda Gryfach.
+From August 2017 Play It Again Sport has been based in Too Good To Waste, a household goods recycling social enterprise in Ynyshir, Aberdare and Treorchy and a founding member of Stronger Rhondda Gryfach.
 The store is open seven days a week and has had amazing support from a wide range of individuals and organisations donating sports kit.
-From December 2017, Play It Again Sport has also been available in Too Good To Waste’s Aberdare store.
 For the latest deals and details of sports activities, check out our Facebook page.

-Mark Hutton (Project Co-ordinator) and James Watts-Rees (Rank Aspire Programme Project Worker) lead the project – both in delivering and developing sporting opportunities in Rhondda and in growing the social enterprise which helps fund them.
+James Watts-Rees (Rank Aspire Programme Project Worker) leads the project – both in delivering and developing sporting opportunities in Rhondda and in growing the social enterprise which helps fund them.
+Our latest project is developing school holiday sports camps.
+If you would like to sign up for the next one, please follow this link and email it back to James.Watts-Rees@peopleandwork.org.uk:

 Check out our promotional video made by Juliana Willis when she was leading the project.